ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/Sonic Adventure 2 Battle/setup_en.md

 4. For the Password field, enter the server password if one exists, otherwise leave blank.

-5. Save the file and lauch the game.
+5. Save the file and launch the game.
 Once you create a new save file, the game will attempt to connect and the message "Connected to Archipelago" will appear if you sucessfully connect.

 ## Save File Safeguard (Advanced Option)